jlnordin/LiveBlueprintVariableDebugging/README.md

 `30Hz` - Blueprint variables will be refreshed 30 times per second.

-### Property Changed Highlight Color
+### Setting - Property Changed Highlight Color
 This will control the highlight color in the UI when a Blueprint variable value changes if live updates are enabled.
 The default is green at 60% opacity.

+### Setting - Keep Actor Selected
+Setting this to true will keep the current actor selected when entering play-in-editor mode.
+This will also keep the actor selected when ejecting or possessing the player pawn when testing the level.
+Note that this will only work with actors that have Blueprint details and only if a single actor is selected.

 ## Notes

-The Live Blueprint Editor will create a category for public Blueprint variables under the category `Blueprint Properties - Public`.
+- The Live Blueprint Editor will create a category for public Blueprint variables under the category `Blueprint Properties - Public`.
 These variables are also included by default in the details panel under the category `Public`.
 Only the `Blueprint Properties - Public` category supports live updates, `Public` does not.
+- For Unreal Engine 4.27, detail sections do not exist, so there is no `Blueprint` section, but the individual categories will still show up as `Blueprint Properties - [category]` in the details panel.